 Tips for selling your home in a buyer’s market

-When there are more people selling houses than buying them, how can you ensure your home stands out from the crowd?
+When there are more people selling properties than buying them, what can you to to make your home stand out from the crowd?

 What is a buyer’s market?

-A buyer’s market is quite simply one in which supply outweighs demand.
-From a buyer’s perspective this means more choice and a higher likelihood that vendors will compromise to get a sale.
+A buyer’s market is when supply exceeds demand.
+From a buyer’s perspective, a buyer's market means more choice and a greater likelihood that sellers will compromise in order to make a sale.

 Choose the right estate agent

-A good agent will give you a realistic price and be able to demonstrate how your home compares to other similar ones locally.
+A good agent will give you a realistic valuation and should be able to demonstrate how your home compares to other similar homes they have sold.

-If you need a really quick sale, your agent can advise you on how much to reduce your price to help you sell faster.
+If you are looking for a quick sale, your agent can advise you on where to pitch the asking price to help you sell faster.

 Give your estate agent plenty of detail

-Give them an extensive tour, so that you feel they know your home as well as they possibly can before they start selling it for you.
+Give the agent an extensive tour, so that you feel they know your home as well as they possibly can before they start selling it for you.

 Who are you most likely to be selling to?